swannodette/baduk/_posts/2016-08-04-us-go-congress-day5.markdown

 while.
 Nathan's side won.
 When they wandered off I took a second to work on a blog post and Brady Daniels came by to say hello.
 We chatted about our US Open games - he lost to Keith Arnold today.
-There was particularly critical move that Brady missed so we joined some of his friends to go through a fairly fast review.
+There was a critical move that Brady missed so we joined some of his friends to go through a fairly fast review.

 Once Brady showed the move and the consequences it was pretty clear